The history of Century city

 It is no secret Ratanga Junction was overcapitalised for the South African market at the time and the heavy losses incurred in the early years eventually lead to the demise of Monex.

-While Ratanga initially ailed (the ride park is now operating successfully on a seasonal basis while the popular function facilities operate year round) Canal Walk rallied and has grown into one of the most successful shopping centres in the country.
+While Ratanga initially ailed, the ride park was operated successfully on a seasonal basis with the popular function facilities operating all year round for 19 years before closing down on the 1st May 2018.
+Canal Walk on the other hand rallied from inception and has continued to grow into one of the most successful shopping centres in the country.

 And as with Tyger Valley shopping centre, which Wragge had also developed a decade or so earlier, Canal Walk has proven to be a major catalyst for development in the immediate vicinity with offices and residential developments springing up.